Unnamed father searching for Rachael, who was sold in Montgomery, AL, in spring 1864, by Mrs. Mary Ann Baldwin of Mississippi.

 Alvin Steele was carried from Huntsville, Alabama, to Canton, Mississippi, during the Civil War.
 He returned to Huntsville in 1895 in search of his mother and sister.

-Searching for Hezekiah, William Capers, Robert, and Laura.
+Mrs. Sarah Daniels searching for her brothers Hezekiah, William Capers, Robert, and sister Laura.
 A white Methodist preacher named Ledbetter carried them from South Carolina to Alabama at the time of the Civil War.

 They parted over forty years ago [ca 1868, during the Civil War or Reconstruction], at Pine Bluff, Arkansas.